 People don’t have to have been homeless to access these support programmes.
 They are sited separately from our day centre.
 Anyone can get involved, either as individuals or groups.

 Hope takes the mental health of our staff very seriously too.
-We have been active in training all line managers in managing mental health problems amongst their staff, and appointing a peer support worker within the staff team who can offer advice and signpost people. we have made good use of services like IAPT to help people return to work after periods of mental ill-health.
+We have been active in training all line managers in managing mental health problems amongst their teams, and appointing a peer support worker within the staff team who can offer advice and signpost people.
+We have made good use of services like IAPT to help people return to work after periods of mental ill-health.